jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The fate of your life, your kids, and of your society, rests on the simple question.
 Are you on a mission to establish the Internat Age?
 Will you step up and make the choices of a player god in the game of evolution?

-Do you want to keep solving problems with digital mass-collaboration and new open-source tools:
+Do you want to keep evolving humanity's cyborgology with new open-source tools:

 - ~~Renting DVDs~~
 - ~~Watching broadcast television~~
 - ~~Calling a taxi-cab~~
 - ~~Writing directions on napkins~~
-- Pandemic plans.
+- Pandemic plans
-- Global warming.
+- Global warming
-- Failing infrastructure.
+- Failing infrastructur
-- Confusing mortgage contracts.
+- Confusing mortgage contracts
-- Shaky supply chain.
+- Shaky supply chain
-- Car accidents.
+- Car accidents

 If you do, we win.
 If you don't, we lose.